 Gozo Shioda, an early student of Ueshiba and founder of Yoshinkan Aikido, " was a small man, standing at around 5' 1" to 5' 2" (155–157 cm) and weighing around 102 lb. to 108 lb.
 (46–49 kg)", according to that Wikipedia page.

-Muggsy Bogues managed to hold his own against the best basketball players in the NBA despite being 5'3" (160 cm) tall - the shortest man to ever play in the league.
+Muggsy Bogues managed to hold his own against many of the best basketball players in the NBA despite being 5'3" (160 cm) tall - the shortest man to ever play in the league.
 Bogues had several pictures of him with the tallest NBA player ever, the 7'7" (231 cm) Manute Bol.
 There was a 28-inch (71 cm) difference between their heights◊.
 Bogues and Bol were actually teammates for one season—Washington Bullets owner Abe Pollin was the Bill Veeck of the NBA.

 Israel is one of the tiniest countries in the Middle East.
 It's also a well known military powerhouse and is acknowledged for having the uncontested best-trained airforce in the world.
+Likely because it is almost always dealing with violence in some way or another.

 Similar to the Israel example is Finland, Switzerland and (during the Cold War) Sweden.
 All nations with populations below 10 000 000 inhabitants and armed forces counting numbers close to the million.

-Many combat specific soldiers are shorter, around the 5' range or less, and a Napoleon complex isn't uncommon.
+Many combat specific soldiers are shorter, around the 5' range or even less, and a Napoleon complex isn't uncommon.
 But in a Real Life aversion, it's a common complaint among drill sergeants in Combat Arms OSU Ts that 'the skinny ones break too easily', while the overweight recruits develop muscle mass from fat with fewer injuries.

 Nepalis are known for their small size.
 Despite that the Gurkhas have a remarkable reputation as soldiers.
 During the 60s the Gurkhas usually carried the American M16, rather than the British SLR.
 The reason for this was that the M16 was lighter and easier for the Gurkhas to fire.